 e) If the Chair is unable to carry out the duties of the office, the Vice-Chair shall act as the Chair with the same powers and duties.

-f) ECs shall seek approval of membership from the Chair.
+f) ECs shall seek approval for membership from the Chair.

-g) EC membership may be withdrawn in the event that a majority of the MS represented in the WG agrees that an EC's continued participation is irrelevant or unconstructive to the work of the WG.
+g) EC membership may be withdrawn in the event that a majority of the MS represented in the PT agrees that an EC's continued participation is irrelevant or unconstructive to the work of the WG.

-h) All members shall inform the Chair in advance of their intention to attend meetings of the WG.
+h) All members shall inform the Chair in advance of their intention or inability to attend meetings of the PT.

 i) In the event that a large number of EC members seek to attend a meeting, the Chair may restrict attendance by inviting ECs to act through one or more collective representatives.